Zjx402/Kea2/README.md

 | **Finding crashes in deep states** |  | :+1: | :+1: |
 | **Finding non-crashing functional (logic) bugs** |  |  | :+1: |

+## Kea2's Known Users

+[OPay Business](https://play.google.com/store/apps/details?id=team.opay.pay.merchant.service) --- a financial & payment app

+We are glad to hear if you are using Kea2 for your app.

 ## Design & Roadmap
 Kea2 currently works with: